JohnTerragnoli/ECE382_Lab02/README.md

 #Documentation:
 Used this website to check if my [XORing](http://www.miniwebtool.com/bitwise-calculator/?data_type=16&number1=CB&number2=CA&operator=XOR) was correct.
 This was done until I realized that the right answer actually spelled out an answer in characters.
+C2C Sabin Park recommended that I start looking for an octothorpe.
+This is where I started for A Functionality, even though it was a dead end.